Skip to main content

 Bus Shuttle service: Pride Campsite – Pride on the Park – City Centre

-Metrobus special service 600 will carry festival-goers staying at the Waterhall Campsite to and from Old Steine during Pride weekend, from Friday right up until Monday morning.
-Timetable to follow.
+Service 600 will transport festival-goers staying at Waterhall Campsite to and from Old Steine throughout Pride weekend, from Friday all the way through to Monday morning.
+Timetable here.

 How to Use Contactless:

-· Tap On: Tap your contactless card, device, or Apple/Google Pay on the reader at the front of the bus when you board.
+• Tap On: When you board, tap your contactless card or device (including Apple Pay or Google Pay) on the reader at the front of the bus.

 BY CAR